Inflectra/rapise-documentation/docs/Guide/vstest.md

 ## Parallel Execution

 !!! note
-    If you are using SpiraTest you may be interested in [another way](/Guide/spira_dashboard_2/#parallel-execution) of parallel execution.
+    If you are using SpiraTest, you may be interested in [another way](/Guide/spira_dashboard_2/#parallel-execution) of parallel execution.

 Two levels of parallelism are possible.
-They may be used independently and combined together as well.
+They can be used independently or combined.

 ### Run Tests in Parallel

 Visual Studio Test Platform can run tests in parallel.
-Users of vstest.console.exe will recognize this as the [/Parallel switch](https://docs.microsoft.com/en-us/visualstudio/test/vstest-console-options).
-It does so by launching a test host process on each available core, and handing it tests to execute.
+Users of `vstest.console.exe` will recognize this as the [/Parallel switch](https://docs.microsoft.com/en-us/visualstudio/test/vstest-console-options).
+It does so by launching a test host process on each available core and handing it tests to execute.

-Here is how to set this switch in an Azure Pipeline (Visual Studio Test task).
+Here is how to set this switch in an Azure Pipeline (Visual Studio Test task):

 ??? example "Classic UI"
     ![Task Classic UI](./img/azure_pipeline_vstest_parallel.png)